.png)

-Community Leadership Institute of Atlanta (CLIA)
+Community Leadership Institute of Atlanta

-The Community Leadership Institute of Atlanta (CLIA) is offered by the Department of City Planning (DCP) in partnership with Clark Atlanta University’s (CAU) Office of Online Learning & Continuing Education (OLCE).
+The Community Leadership Institute of Atlanta is offered by the Department of City Planning (DCP) in partnership with Clark Atlanta University’s (CAU) Office of Online Learning & Continuing Education (OLCE).

 Location: Clark Atlanta University and select historical/civic sites across Atlanta